Tallmyr/Password_Checker/README.md

-Password Checker using Python 3.7
+Checks passwords against Have I Been Pawned Database

-Can be installed using Poetry
+This can be downloaded and run using main.py for command-line version.

-Only dependency is Request
+Alternatively, this can also be installed using the whl in releases.